 The impact on the Cyprus tax resident entities

-The extensive network of Tax Treaties of Cyprus gives the country the possibility to attract the incorporation of legal entities that are used as a medium to effective tax planning.
+The extensive network of Tax Treaties of Cyprus gives the country the possibility to attract the incorporation of legal entities that are used as a medium for effective tax planning.

 It is therefore concluded that treaty benefits can be awarded to arrangements or transactions that are undertaken as part of a core commercial activity and not being designed to exploit tax advantages.